ReactFinland/site/pages/blog/2018-01-23_The-Technology-Behind-React-Finland-5d944cc6e438.md

 The site uses a LESS for styling at the time of writing.
 It’s not a popular choice but rather something that our designer picked and it stuck then.

-#### Tito for Ticket Sales
+#### Fienta for Ticket Sales

-We decided to go with [Tito for ticket sales](https://ti.to/).
-It doesn’t fit our requirements perfectly but it was a good enough fit and has proven to be a good choice.
-At the time of writing, it’s missing grouping functionality and as a result the user interface is cluttered while a certain amount of manual work is required to manage it.
+We decided to go with [Fienta for ticket sales](https://fienta.com/).
+It fits our requirements by most parts and they are willing to work on the rest.

-#### Medium for Blog

-It would have been simple to maintain this blog on top of the site but we decided to go with [a Medium based blog instead](https://medium.com/react-finland) since it has a potentially better reach within our target audience.
-Running a blog of your own is more of a long term strategy although it gives you more control and flexibility.

 #### Syncing Content